oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 - To achieve the functionality of `reduction_norm_lp_power_p_max` and `reduction_norm_lp_power_p_sum` algorithms in cuDNN, `CUDNN_REDUCE_TENSOR_NORM1` algorithm mode of `cudnnReduceTensor` can be used in combination with `CUDNN_REDUCE_TENSOR_MAX` and `CUDNN_REDUCE_TENSOR_ADD` respectively.

-    - However, this workaround doesn't provide the flexibility to use arbitrary value for power `p` other than 1
+    - However, this workaround doesn't provide the flexibility to use arbitrary value for power `p` other than 1.

 - Similarly, the functionality of `reduction_norm_lp_max` and `reduction_norm_lp_sum` algortihms can be implemented using `CUDNN_REDUCE_TENSOR_NORM1` algorithm mode of `cudnnReduceTensor` in combination with `CUDNN_REDUCE_TENSOR_MAX` and `CUDNN_REDUCE_TENSOR_ADD` respectively.

-    - However, this workaround doesn't provide the flexibility to use arbitrary value for power `p` other than 2
+    - However, this workaround doesn't provide the flexibility to use arbitrary value for power `p` other than 2.

-- As an alternative to the above workarounds, the functionality of the above algorithms can be implemented through a custom kernel in SYCL
+- As an alternative to the above workarounds, the functionality of the above algorithms can be implemented through a custom kernel in SYCL.